mahi160/jellyStatin/README.md

 # jellyStat
 jellyStat is an aplication to see all types (the goal!) of statistics about your jellyfin server.
 Uses Vue.JS.

+## Reminder
+This is a very early stage of an app.
+It can't do much right now.
+Only gives some basic data (See SS below).
+Will be improved over time INSHA ALLAH. peace!

 ## Project setup
 ```
 npm install